XenonTheInertG/Androimages/README.md

 My Little creature yet powerful enough to do these work in only 9 seconds.

-• Rec-boot Bot supports 64/32bit. and must be android 5.0 or higher But can port for all the latest android recovery.
+- Rec-boot Bot supports 64/32bit. and must be android 5.0 or higher But can port for all the latest android recovery.

 # Auto port normal boot images:
-•It can automatically port normal boot images super quickly in just 9 seconds:p
+- It can automatically port normal boot images super quickly in just 9 seconds:p

 # LOS based boot images:
-•It can automatically port LOS based boot images automatically
+- It can automatically port LOS based boot images automatically

 # Auto port TWRP 3.0.2-7:
 It can port all the TWRP recoveries(also latest)
-• TWRP supports all chipset Snapdragon,Mediatek,Spreadtrum,exynos,broadcom & kirin.
+- TWRP supports all chipset Snapdragon,Mediatek,Spreadtrum,exynos,broadcom & kirin.

 # Manually Port section
 | Support all SOC,Use your Brain|
 jk
 in manual port menu you can
-•UNPACK BOOT
+- UNPACK BOOT

-•REPACK BOOT
+- REPACK BOOT

-•UNPACK RECOVERY
+- UNPACK RECOVERY

-•REPACK RECOVERY
+-REPACK RECOVERY

 # FLASH TOOL
-•Supports flash boot & recovery
+- Supports flash boot & recovery

-•Supports 32bit &64bit
+- Supports 32bit &64bit

 # How to install it?
-•if you have TWRP Recovery, you can easily install this with it.
+- if you have TWRP Recovery, you can easily install this with it.
 Download the zip & flash.

 If you don't TWRP recovery,you can install it manually with Mixplorer.
 Extract my zip file, copy the the folder name Xenon54 from the bin folder & paste it to system/bin & set permission to 751(rwx r-x--x), now copy the file from data/local (Xenon54) & paste it to data/local & set the permission to 755(rwx r-x r-x).
 Then reboot your phone:))

 How to Use it?
-•Open any termial app( i suggest terminal emulator)
+- Open any termial app( i suggest terminal emulator)

-•type `su` & click enter
+- type `su` & click enter

-•Then type `Xenon54` & click enter.
+- Then type `Xenon54` & click enter.
 A preview will be popped up.
-•Go to data/local,there you'll see two folders stock & port.
+- Go to data/local,there you'll see two folders stock & port.
 Put your stock recovery/boot in it, in port folder, put your port recovery/boot.

 Bugs: Nothing, if you find any,Lemme know
 Rec-Boot Bot preview: